 Cultural traits (all judgments open to question, especially since Scotch-Irish operate so invisibly that they may appear anywhere without drawing attention)

-Religion: Unlike the Catholic Irish, the Scotch-Irish are overwhelmingly Protestant, and their variety of Protestantism—originally Presbyterian but splitting or morphing into hundreds of sects—became the model for much of American Christian fundamentalism and evangelicalism.
+Religion: Unlike the Catholic Irish, the Scotch-Irish are overwhelmingly Protestant, and their variety of Protestantism—originally Presbyterian but splitting into hundreds of sects—became the model for much of American Christian fundamentalism and evangelicalism.
 (Snake-handling cults are almost invariably Scotch-Irish.)

 Politics: the Scotch-Irish value liberty or freedom over any benefits from social organizations larger than the family and possibly church or neighborhood, partly explaining their fierce opposition to government and unions and also their commitment to breakaway Protestantism.
 The Scotch-Irish periodically form ad hoc political organizations, from vigilante groups to the Tea Party or, in the 1990s, Ross Perot's United We Stand America (1992) and Reform Party (1996), but their lack of commitment to political organization normally results in such organizations' decline.